Interim CTO

 Assess and stabilise

-Full technical audit: codebase, infrastructure, team structure, processes, and vendor landscape.
+Full technical audit: codebase, infrastructure, team structure, processes, and vendor landscape - see Recon for how that assessment is structured as a timeboxed pass.
 Immediate issues triaged and prioritised.
 Quick wins identified and shipped.
-Engineering team stabilised with clear direction.
+Engineering team stabilised with clear direction

 Days 30-60